Native and locally common

 Occasionally owls, kestrels, foxes, large fish and cats.

-Habitat loss through water pollution.
+The water shrew is subject to habitat loss through water pollution.

 Status & distribution